fragilefamilieschallenge/metadata_app/README.md

 It is possible to search on multiple criteria, simply by providing more than one `filter`.

-    Search for variables where "wave" is "Year 1" and "name" starts with "f" /variable?q={"filters":[{"name":"wave,"op":"eq","val":"Year 1"}, {"name":"name,"op":"like","val":"f%"}]}
+    Search for variables where "wave" is "Year 1" AND "name" starts with "f" /variable?q={"filters":[{"name":"wave,"op":"eq","val":"Year 1"}, {"name":"name,"op":"like","val":"f%"}]}

 ##### OR Filters